fardog/mkwords/README.md

 lein figwheel
 ```

-That'll get you a livereloaded server at http://localhost:3000
+That'll get you a livereloaded server at http://localhost:3000. **Note:** CSS
+will be built from the source SASS when `lein run` is done, but subsequent
+changes must be done manually; the easiest way is with a `npm run compile`.

 ## Building